 - Throughput-intensive applications

-Compared with standard instances, cluster instances provide higher throughput over the internal network.
-You can read hot data with high performance and manage high-throughput workloads.
+Compared with a standard master-replica instance, a cluster master-replica instance provides higher throughput over an internal network.
+You can efficiently read hot data and manage high-throughput workloads.

 - Applications that do not require high compatibility with Redis protocols

-A cluster instance has multiple components.
-Therefore, compared with a standard instance, a cluster instance has more limits when it runs Redis commands.
-For more information, see Limits on the commands supported by cluster instances.
+A cluster master-replica instance contains multiple components.
+Therefore, a cluster master-replica instance has more limits on the support of the Redis protocols than a standard master-replica instance.
+For more information, see Limits on commands supported by cluster instances.

-Can I use the direct connection mode and proxy mode together?
+Can I enable both the direct connect mode and the proxy mode?